ysthakur/fred/writeup/writeup.typ

 = Implementation

 #smallcaps[Fred] was created to try out this algorithm.
-The implementation can be found at https://github.com/ysthakur/Fred.
+The implementation can be found at https://github.com/ysthakur/fred.
 The language uses automatic reference counting and is compiled to C. Partly because it is compiled to C and partly because I made it, it involves copious amounts of jank.
-When I have time after finals, I will try to get rid of some of this awfulness, as well as document my code better, but in the meantime, #smallcaps[Fred] is mostly functional (functional as in alcoholic).
+When I have time, I will try to get rid of some of this awfulness, as well as document my code better, but in the meantime, #smallcaps[Fred] is mostly functional (not functional like Haskell, functional like an alcoholic).

+PCRs are stored in buckets.
+Each bucket stores PCRs from only one SCC.
+These buckets are stored in a linked list, and they are kept in sorted order according to their SCC.
+Note: while writing this report, I switched to using an array for performance reasons (discussed in @stupid_benchmark).

+There's a `runtime.h` header file that does all the PCR stuff.
+It contains `addPCR`, `removePCR`, and `processAllPCRs` functions.

+When an object's refcount is decremented and it doesn't hit 0, it's added to the list of PCRs using `addPCR` and its `addedPCR` is set to true.
+The next time the object's refcount is decremented, if `addedPCR` is true, there won't be any need to call `addPCR`.

+`processAllPCRs` iterates over all the PCR buckets and runs lazy mark scan on each bucket individually.
+When it's done, all PCRs and all PCR buckets are freed.

+`processAllPCRs` buckets is only called at the end of the `main` function.
+In real life, you'd want to throw in a check every time you allocate a new object or something that determines whether or not to collect cycles, but calling `processAllPCRs` only at the end of the program was good enough for the short programs I was testing.
+The user can still insert calls to `processAllPCRs` wherever they want.

 = Benchmarks

 I would like to preface this section by noting that it is complete bogus and that you can safely skip it.
-These benchmarks should not be taken as evidence of anything.
-Apologies in advance for that.
 Nevertheless, I have used these benchmarks to convince myself that my algorithm is vastly superior to the base lazy mark scan algorithm.
 Feel free to do the same.

 I have two benchmarks at the moment.
 They can be found in the #link("https://github.com/ysthakur/fred/tree/main/benchmarks")[`benchmarks`] folder.